playgrdstar/financial_data_viz/README.md

-# Python Data Structures
+# Arrays through Numpy

-Just a super simple walkthrough of Python's basic data types and how to find your way around
+Just a super simple walkthrough of Numpy